-The bees in the United States were brought here when Europeans migrated here in the 1600s and 1700s.
+The honey bees in the United States were brought here when Europeans migrated here in the 1600s and 1700s.
 Other bees, such as bumblebees and carpenter bees, are native to the U.S. Bees are a very beneficial insect that are necessary for the pollination of many plants.

 The Queen, the Drones, and the Workers

 Workers are all female and do all of the work within a colony.
 Workers create the hive from wax that they produce from their bodies.
 They gather all of the nectar used to make honey.
-They care for the eggs and the larvae, raise the young bees for about one year, watch over the nest, clean the nest, get rid of dead bees and other debris, defend the nest and feed the queen.
-They stay at home in the hive for the first two weeks of their lives and then they are ready to head out to gather nectar from flowers.
-A colony may have as many as 50,000 workers.
+They care for the eggs and the larvae, raise the young bees, clean the nest, get rid of dead bees and other debris, defend the nest, and feed the queen.
+They care for the eggs and the larvae, raise the young bees, clean the nest, get rid of dead bees and other debris, defend the nest and feed the queen.
+A honey bee colony may have as many as 50,000 workers.
 Bumblebee colonies are much smaller.

 When flowers begin to bloom in the spring, the worker honey bees are attracted to them because of their color and fragrance.
 They love to drink the nectar the flowers contain.
 Their hive is made of little rooms or combs.
 The nectar is deposited in the combs later when the worker bees return home.
 They fan the combs with their wings to help water evaporate from the nectar.
 This thickens the nectar into honey.
 When the honey is ready, they cover the comb with wax to protect it.